 - Final paper of approximately 15-20 double spaced pages.

-Your grade will reflect the seriousness and intensity of your involvement in class discussions, your preparation for leading discussions and presenting new readings, and your final paper (that is, the aggregate of the primary requirements listed above).
+Your grade will reflect the seriousness and intensity of your involvement in class discussions, your preparation for leading discussions and presenting new readings, and your final paper–simply the aggregate of the primary requirements listed above.
 Your final paper will be weighted quite heavily, but your class participation is an important component of your final grade.

-All requests for extensions must be first vetted by your academic dean.
+All requests for extensions must first be vetted by your academic dean.
 If your academic dean believes your request is reasonable, the dean will then pass that request onto me for my consideration.
-Seeking an extension for a final paper is a serious matter, and facing too much work is not an excuse for an extension.
+However, seeking an extension for a final paper is a serious matter, and facing too much work is not an excuse for an extension.

 Haverford College is committed to supporting the learning process for all students.
 Please contact me as soon as possible if you are having difficulties in the course.
 There are also many resources on campus available to you as a student, including the Office of Academic Resources (https://www.haverford.edu/oar/) and the Office of Access and Disability Services (https://www.haverford.edu/access-and-disability-services/).
-If you think you may need accommodations because of a disability, you should contact Access and Disability Services at email@example.com.
+If you think you may need accommodations because of a disability, please contact Sherrie Borowsky, Coordinator of Accommodations, Office of Access and Disability Services at email@example.com.
 If you have already been approved to receive academic accommodations and would like to request accommodations in this course because of a disability, please meet with me privately at the beginning of the semester (ideally within the first two weeks) with your verification letter.

 Texts to Purchase

 Dennis Covington, Salvation on Sand Mountain

 All other readings are available for download from the course Moodle page